-The expanded second edition, Idaho: A Climbing Guide was published in 2000.
+The expanded second edition (Idaho: A Climbing Guide) was published in 2000.
 I started this website in 2000 but added information to it slowly as work and climbing always seemed to take up my time.
 Since retiring, I have dedicated more time to both climbing and to the website.

-Basil Service and I climbed many peaks in central Idaho over a 20 year period.
+Basil Service and I climbed many peaks in central Idaho over a 20-year period.
 While it’s impossible to say for sure, I suspect Basil has skied more of the Sun Valley backcountry than anyone.